Jewish studies: Yeshiva University

 Yeshiva University in New York City has one of the largest departments of Jewish studies outside Israel and is the home of the Rabbi Isaac Elchanan Theological Seminary, the leading modern-orthodox rabbinical college in the United States.
 Its Jewish studies library contains over 300,000 volumes.
 It also houses the Bernard Revel Graduate School of Jewish Studies.

 Prominent Jewish studies faculty members include Richard C Steiner, Barry Eichler, Debra Kaplan, Haym Soloveitchik, Ephraim Kanarfogel, David Berger, Mordechai Z. Cohen, Shalom Carmy, Steven Fine, Adam Zachary Newton, and Jeffrey S. Gurock.

 Youngstown State University

 The Center for Judaic and Holocaust Studies at Youngstown State University offers students a minor, which requires 18 credit hours.
 The minor focuses on the Holocaust, and modern Judaism.
 The Center for Judaic Studies also organizes various community educational events, talks, and collaboration between Youngstown State University and the Youngstown Area Jewish Federation.
-Dr. Jacob Ari Labendz currently serves as the Clayman Assistant Professor of Judaic and Holocaust Studies, an endowed professorship.

 Europe

 University College London

 University College London (UCL) houses the largest department of Hebrew and Jewish studies in Europe.
 The department is the only one in the UK to offer a full degree course and research supervision in Jewish studies at the BA Honours, MA, MPhil and PhD levels in every subject of Hebrew and Jewish studies—philology, history, and literature—covering virtually the entire chronological and geographical span of the Hebrew and Jewish civilisation from antiquity through the Middle Ages to the modern period.
 As the first university in England to open its doors to Women, Roman Catholics and Dissenters, UCL was also the first to admit Jewish students.
 This traditional link of the College with the Anglo-Jewish community is very much alive today.
 Sir Isaac Lyon Goldsmid (1778–1859), one of the leading figures in the struggle for Jewish emancipation in England, was among the principal founders of University College and the chief promoter of its Hebrew department.
 At his instigation, Hyman Hurwitz was appointed as the first Professor of Hebrew in 1828.
 In 1967 the department was renamed the Department of Hebrew and Jewish Studies and extended to include, in addition to the established courses in Hebrew language and literature, a much wider range of courses with an emphasis on Jewish history.
 The department acts as host to both the Jewish Historical Society of England (JHSE) and the Institute of Jewish Studies (IJS), which organises annual public lecture series and international conferences on all aspects of Jewish civilisation.